storj/docs/app/(docs)/object-mount/macos/features/page.md

 ---
-title: Features Guide
+title: Feature Guide
 hideTitle: true
 docId: ehHbpq6KFndcVCgc
 weight: 3
 metadata:
-  title: Features Guide for macOS
+  title: Feature Guide for macOS
   description:
-    A semi-technical explanation of how Object Mount’s Fast Copy and Move Finder integration works on macOS.
+    Details on unique features of the macOS native app.
 hidden: false
 ---

-# Features Guide: macOS Native App
+# Feature Guide: macOS Native App

-This page will provide details on unique and noteworthy features that are specific to the **macOS Native App**.
+This page will provide details on unique and noteworthy features that are specific to the Object Mount **macOS Native App**.

-Features that are global and apply to **all** versions of Object Mount (macOS, Windows, Linux) can be found in the [Global Features](#global-features) section below.
+Features that are global and apply to **all OS versions** of Object Mount (macOS, Windows, Linux) can be found in the [Global Features](#global-features) section below.

 ## Fast Copy & Fast Move on macOS

-Starting with **v1.0.4** Object Mount for macOS now supports **Fast Copy** and **Fast Move** options directly from the Mac Finder.
+Starting with **Object Mount v1.0.4** Object Mount for macOS now supports **Fast Copy** and **Fast Move** options directly from the Mac Finder.

 **Note:** macOS 13 Ventura (or later) is required to use Fast Copy and Fast Move.